 Role of the Competence Centre

-The CC allows EGI to better serve the European Research Area by providing advanced support to research communities.
+The CC allows EGI to better serve the European Research Area by providing advanced, domain specific support to research communities.
 Through the CC adoption of existing services and their innovation can be accelerated.
 By supporting user-orientated development projects the CC facilitates:

-the integration of community-specific virtual research environments with the core e-Infrastructure platform of EGI, which includes services for AAI, information discovery, accounting, monitoring, federated cloud VM management;
+the integration of community-specific virtual research environments with the Core Infrastructure Platform of EGI, which includes services, information discovery, accounting, monitoring, security and federated clouds;

-the extension of the Core Infrastructure Platform with the development new services as required by the users;
+the extension of the Core Infrastructure Platform with the development of new services as requested by research communities;

 the integration of community-specific virtual research environments with the Grid and Cloud Platform by adapting virtual research environments to the Grid/Cloud User Interfaces;